The MILD Procedure

 Board Certified Doctors

-Minimally Invasive Lumbar Decompression (MILD) is a cutting-edge procedure designed to alleviate pain and discomfort caused by lumbar spinal stenosis (LSS).
-Spinal stenosis causes spinal canal narrowing, which then compresses the nerves and causes back or Sciatica pain.
+What is the MILD procedure?
+Minimally invasive lumbar decompression is a cutting-edge procedure designed to alleviate pain and discomfort caused by lumbar spinal stenosis (LSS).
+Spinal stenosis causes the spinal canal to narrow, which then compresses the nerves and causes back or sciatica pain.

 MILD surgery works by removing excess ligament tissue and bone that contribute to the narrowing of the spinal canal.
 This relieves pressure on the spinal nerves and restores mobility.